mehmandarov/mehmandarov.github.io/about.md

 I frequently speak at both national and international conferences, as well as events at various Norwegian universities.

-You can find most of the events with my participation and my talks on my [Lanyrd profile][2].
+You can find most of the events with my participation and my talks [here][7].

 ---